FriedOkra1/COGnitive/README.md

 ## 🎯 Usage Guide

+### Getting Started
+The app opens to **Lecture Recording** by default.
+Toggle between Lecture Recording and AI Chatbot using the navigation buttons.

+### Lecture Recording
+1. Record live or upload audio/video files
+2. Get automatic transcription using Whisper AI
+3. Receive AI-generated notes, summaries, and key points
+4. Generate flashcards or quizzes from your lecture
+5. Chat with your lecture notes for deeper understanding

 ### AI Chatbot
-1. Click on "AI Chatbot" from the home screen
-2. Type your questions and get AI-powered responses
-3. Use the **+** button to access additional features:
-   - Upload documents (PDF, DOCX, TXT)
-   - Record voice messages
-   - Create notes (coming soon)
+Access multiple content types through the **+** menu:

-### Document Upload
+#### Document Upload
-1. Click the **+** button in the chatbot
+1. Click **+** → "Upload Document"
-2. Select "Upload Document"
-3. Choose a PDF, DOCX, or TXT file
+2. Select PDF, DOCX, or TXT files
-4. Ask questions about your document!
+3. Get automatic summary and chat about content

-### Voice Input
+#### Voice Notes
-1. Click the **+** button in the chatbot
+1. Click **+** → "Voice Input"
-2. Select "Voice Input"
-3. Allow microphone access when prompted
+2. Allow microphone access
-4. Speak your message
-5. Click "Stop Recording" when done
-6. Your audio will be transcribed automatically
+3. Record your voice note
+4. Automatic transcription and analysis

+#### YouTube Analysis
+1. Click **+** → "Analyze YouTube"
+2. Paste any YouTube URL
+3. Get video transcription and summary
+4. Chat about video content

+### Study Tools
+Generate flashcards and quizzes from any uploaded content:
+- Click "Generate Flashcards" for study cards
+- Click "Generate Quiz" for practice questions
+- Review and edit generated content
+- All content persists until you close the tab

 ## 📁 Project Structure